lewhrer/Hello/README.md

-# Repositories poems of Taras Shevchenko.
+# Repositorie poems of Taras Shevchenko.